dbdean/dbdean_com/README.md

 [wink]: http://winkhealth.com
 [stethee]: https://au.linkedin.com/company/stethee

-## I am a speech researcher
+## I've been a speech and image ML researcher

-I have been working with [audio-visual speech][avspeech] since 2004, and loved showing that visual information is almost always complementary to acoustic over a wide range of applications.
+I have been working with audio-visual speech since 2004, and loved showing that visual information is almost always complementary to acoustic over a wide range of applications.

-[avspeech]: /avspeech

-**Speaker recognition and diarisation**: A large part of my post-doctoral experience since completing my PhD in 2008 has focused on conducting research, development and commercialisation of state of the art speaker recognition and diarisation research.
+**Speaker recognition and diarisation**: A large part of my post-doctoral experience focused on conducting research, development and commercialisation of state of the art speaker recognition and diarisation research.

 ## I have publications

-As of November 2017, I have 771 citations across more than 80 publications, with 24 publications having more than 10 citations, and a h-index of 14.
+As of March 2023, I have 1,664 citations across more than 90 publications, with 44 publications having more than 10 citations, and a h-index of 21.
 More details, and a full list of publications can be found on my [Google Scholar profile][scholar].

 [scholar]: https://scholar.google.com.au/citations?user=RG75LQYAAAAJ